Just Press Play

 I remember meeting Regina, my wonderful wife and closest companion, on my first day of work.
 When I introduced myself on that first day, she looked at me with daggers in her eyes insisting that we had met during the group interview a week and a half before.
 Unfortunately, she was correct.

 I was not initially interested in Regina, not because she wasn’t beautiful, but mainly because she wasn’t interested in me.
-When my mom finally saw a picture of her, she immediately inquired, “Why aren't you dating that one?”
+When my mom finally saw a picture of her, she immediately inquired, “Why aren't you dating her?”

 The reasons that I gave were (1) I worked with her and (2) having heard she attended church regularly I deemed that she was too religious for my taste considering my last relationship.
 Six months later, the two reasons faded to the background and we were sneaking looks, notes, and kisses at work and our secretive office romance was really only a secret to us.